MewCP LogoAStheTech

 format: YYYY-MM-DDTHH:MM:SS+HH:MM

-The subscriber_hash parameter is the MD5 hash of the subscriber's lowercase email address.
+The subscriber_hash parameter used by get_automated_email_subscriber is the MD5 hash of the subscriber's lowercase email address.

 input: user@example.com → lowercase → user@example.com